When Eight Bells Toll (film): Casting

-Kastner wanted a Celtic actor to play the hero Calvert, having had a big success with Richard Burton in Where Eagles Dare.
+Kastner wanted a Celtic actor to play the hero Calvert, having enjoyed a big success casting Richard Burton in Where Eagles Dare.
 "I saw the agent Calvert as a very exciting characterisation," said Kastner.
 "A lot could be done with him.
 But I didn't want a Tony Curtis.
 I didn't want a star.
 I wanted a classical actor.
 A real actor."
 He considered Michael Jayston and Anthony Hopkins for the role.
 Hopkins, then best known as a stage actor for his work at the National Theatre, was chosen on the basis of his performance in The Lion in Winter.

 Hopkins says he turned down the role at first, worried about being an action star.
 "It seemed too fast for me," he said.
 "I could hear myself saying, 'Now wait a minute'.
 Then when I had finally overcome my fright I said to myself 'I'd be mad to turn this chance down.'
 I didn't."

 Kastner wanted Hopkins to lose weight for the role.
 Bond film stunt arranger Bob Simmons helped him slim down to become a convincing Royal Naval officer trained as a commando and frogman.